-As a GreenGeeks reseller, the nameservers for your customer’s domains will be our nameservers on the websitehostserver.net domain (like chi-ns1.websitehostserver.net).
+As a GreenGeeks reseller hosting customer, the nameservers for your customer’s domains will be our nameservers on the websitehostserver.net domain (like chi-ns1.websitehostserver.net).
 If you prefer to use nameservers on your own domain (like ns1.ggexample.com), you can set the default nameservers in WebHost Manager (WHM).

 Note that making these changes affects future account setups.
 Pre-existing accounts will retain the nameservers they were given when they were created.

 Registering Private Nameservers